What is an L&I Settlement?

 An L&I settlement is money paid at claim closure.
 There are three types:

-• CLAIM RESOLUTION SETTLEMENT AGREEMENT (CRSA).
-A CRSA settlement is for someone who doesn’t need their L&I claim.
+- CLAIM RESOLUTION SETTLEMENT AGREEMENT (CRSA).
+A CRSA settlement is for someone who doesn’t need an L&I claim.
 A CRSA trades away most of the L&I claim for a PPD settlement.
 These settlements sometimes are not fair.
 Click for more information: Claims Resolutions Settlement Agreements (CRSA)

 How Much PPD Settlement Money Will I Get?

-• Date of injury is important because each year L&I increases the amount of money they will pay for a particular disability.
-Your scheduled amount is in part based on your date of injury .
+- The date of injury is important because each year, L&I increases the amount of money it will pay for a particular disability.
+Your scheduled amount is, in part, based on your date of injury.

-• The seriousness of your disability is measured by your impairment rating.
+- Your impairment rating is a measure of the seriousness of your disability.
 Your impairment rating is done by IME doctors and/or your doctor.
 It makes a difference who does your rating.
 Pay attention and help yourself.
 See Independent Medical Examinations (IME)

 When and How is an L&I PPD Settlement Paid?